Structured outputs with small local models

 A few years ago, when GPT-4 had just been released, I had the opportunity to work on a project involving small open source LLMs.
 Good models were scarce and I did not have the infrastructure to run the largest ones.

 My problem was to take a query in natural language as input, and call an API to fetch the required data.
-This involves turning text into a format like JSON.
+This means turning free-form text into a structured format like JSON.
 Basically, I needed structured generation when it did not exist yet.

-Today, I wanted to explore how it can help small models.
+Today, I wanted to explore how it can improve small models.

 Making LLM output specific structures

-You probably have heard about structured generation for some times, if not, you sure have benefited from it without knowing.
+You have probably heard about structured generation for some time, if not, you sure have benefited from it without knowing.

-That is what Structured Generation is for: make sure a model always answers using the same structure.
+That is what structured generation is for: ensuring that a model always produces outputs that follow a predefined structure.
 AI agents rely on it extensively today to call external APIs and interact with the outside world via function calling.

-There were projects in the open source community starting mid 2023, and OpenAI introduced their Structured Output API in August 2024.
-These are all based on technique called constrained decoding.
+Several projects emerged in the open-source community around mid-2023, and OpenAI introduced their Structured Output API in August 2024.
+These are based on a technique called constrained decoding.

 What is Constrained decoding?